ggebbie/TMI.jl/README.md

                         fixed d_all to properly divide Atlantic/Pacific and put White Sea into Arctic.\
 Version 7, Sept.
 2016, major improvements to transient run: 2 types of initial conditions and boundary conditions.\
 Version 8, Jan.
 2021, bug fixes, especially those found by Elaine McDonagh

-# MAIN DIAGNOSTIC ROUTINES:

-Directory `scripts`: \
-`steadystate_diagnostics.m`  : examples of analysis for the TMI pathways matrix.\
-`transient_driver.m` : run a TMI transient tracer simulation model.

-# DATA FILES

-Extract data from Google Drive using your favorite method.
-Try the script `read_TMI_from_google_drive` either in MATLAB or at a bash shell prompt.

-`/bin/sh read_TMI_from_google_drive.sh`

-Or download manually at: https://drive.google.com/file/d/1Zycnx6_nifRrJo8XWMdlCFv4ODBpi-i7/view?usp=sharing .

-TMI_4deg_2010.mat : TMI version with 4x4 degree horizontal
-                  resolution and 33 levels  (G & H 2010) \
-				  Includes TMI climatology of ocean properties \

-# FUNCTIONS

-Source code in  `src/TMI.jl`. \
-See the list of `export`ed functions in the header of that file.